KhalidKhader/testing-medical-apis-instaclinic/report.md

   - Speechmatics (72.7% F1 score for medical terminology)
   - Transkriptor (46.9% F1 score with 64.3% precision for medical terminology)

+- **Not Recommended for Medical Applications**:
+  - Wav2vec: Poor performance especially in French (17.3% F1) and significant segmentation issues

 - **Speaker Accuracy Calculation Update**: Our refined methodology now accounts for turn count discrepancies:
   - On average, transcript files contain 20-25% fewer turns than original conversations
   - This turn merging significantly impacts dialogue structure and speaker attribution